benw000/Simulation-Engine/README.md

 - We package the project as a pip install-able module with `pyproject.toml`, which contains our small list of dependencies
 - Depending on future development this may be complemented by a Docker image, compiled binary or webap for easier sharing.

-### Philosophy

-TODO: restructure philosophy points

-My primary aim with this package is to produce a clean, polished product of contained scope, which *just works*.

-The design is oriented around two points of interaction with the user/developer - the CLI and the specific simulation module, which should both have as little hurdles as possible.
- - The CLI should allow for quick, visually pleasing simulation, with well-informed default options.
- - The simulation module, eg `nbody.py`, should only need to describe features specific to that simulation; most shared features between simulation types should be obscured in `Particle` and `Manager`.

-I've employed a modular, object-oriented design with clear seperation of concerns.
-This should allow for sustained long term development effort as I extend this project - see [Next Steps](#-next-steps).

-### Trade-offs

-### Lessons learnt / other title / Reflections
+### Reflections

-vehicle
+This project has primarily served as a vehicle for learning and applying software best practices.
+During development I've focused on a few things:
+- 🗄️ Modular, object-oriented design, with seperation of concerns
+- 👓 Clean and readable code
+- 📚 Comprehensive docstrings and documentation
+- ✅ Automated testing and input validation
+- 📦 Accessible packaging and end-to-end software design

 Most of the work on this package has taken place in short bursts on my train journeys to and from work.
-It's been a large undertaking to refactor my *terrible*, *old* code and restructure for a more modular, scaleable design - in some sense I've learnt a lot about refactoring existing work, while avoiding the temptation to completely rewrite it.
+It's been a large undertaking to improve my *terrible*, *old* code and restructure for a more modular, scaleable design - in some sense I've learnt a lot about refactoring existing work (whilst resisting the temptation to completely rewrite it!)

-It's been rewarding to build this system from the ground up, and witness the consequences of different   architectural decisions
+It's been rewarding to build this system from the ground up, and witness the consequences of different architectural decisions; some which rewardingly pay off and others which induce a headache.

+If you've got this far, thanks for reading!
+Feel free to contact me via [GitHub](https://github.com/benw000) or [LinkedIn](https://www.linkedin.com/in/ben-winstanley-ml-engineer/).

 ---
 ## 🦆 Next steps